 More information about our Staff Networks can be found here

-We are in the top 10 ranked UK universities for three areas: Ophthalmics (Optometry) , Aural and Oral Sciences (Speech and Language Therapy; Language and Communication Sciences (non-clinical) and Speech and Language Science) and Communication and Media Studies (Journalism and Media Communication and Sociology) according to The Complete University Guide 2018.
+We are in the top 10 ranked UK universities for three areas: Ophthalmics (Optometry and Introduction to Optometry), Aural and Oral Sciences (Speech and Language Therapy; Language and Communication Sciences (non-clinical) and Speech and Language Science) and Librarianship & Information Management (Data Analytics and Actuarial Science and Data Science) according to The Complete University Guide 2020.